 One of the reasons why I love working with Seating Matters is because I have seen first hand the benefits of what a chair can do for a patient who needs one.
 In my experience in the hospital I worked with many patients who had suffered a stroke or a traumatic brain injury or a spinal cord injury and it always broke my heart because they would want to sit comfortably after a PT session and all we had were standard recliners, that were often not suitable or appropriate for their needs.
 The chair wouldn't fit the patient, most often because it was too big for their dimensions and it didn't provide pressure management, or envelop the person whilst seated.
 Unfortunatley I saw the development of pressure injuries in patients as a result of this.
-It's great to be able to work directly with Seating Matters now to prescribe clinical seating which has been proven to have a positive effect on the wellbeing of the patient, and which has been clinically trialed and proven to reduce pressure injuries by up to 88%.
+It's great to be able to work directly with Seating Matters now to prescribe clinical seating which has been proven to have a positive effect on the wellbeing of the patient, and which has been clinically trialed and proven to reduce pressure injuries.
 As a physical therapist also the chairs are fantastic for use with multiple patients as they are so easily adjusted and seat width, seat height, seat depth can be adapted to suit different sizes of patients.
 Also the removable arms are fantastic for hoist transfers.
 For patients with a bariatric condition, the Bariatric Sorrento has an anterior tilt function as standard to enable the patient to be more independent and assist with stand transfers.
 This will help them in the long run to develop strength to rise on their own from the chair without the assistance of a PT or OT, or caregiver.

 It’s #WorldPTDay on 8th September.
 The theme is ‘Adding Life to Years.’
 How does physical therapy do that?